automenta/senars2b/USER_GUIDE.md

 # Senars3 Cognitive System - User Guide

-This guide provides comprehensive instructions for using the Senars3 cognitive system through its various interfaces.
+This guide provides comprehensive instructions for using the Senars3 cognitive system through its unified interface that works across both CLI and Web environments.

 ## System Overview

-The Senars3 cognitive system is a verifiable, goal-directed, and self-reflective reasoning system that integrates symbolic and semantic cognition.
-It processes natural language input by:
+The Senars3 cognitive system is a next-generation agentic reasoning system that uses non-axiomatic logic principles to fuse symbolic reasoning with Language Model technology.
+It processes natural language input through:

-1. **Perceiving** - Converting text into cognitive items (beliefs, goals, queries)
+1. **Perceiving** - Converting text into cognitive items (beliefs, goals, queries) with uncertainty values
-2. **Contextualizing** - Finding relevant knowledge in its memory
+2. **Contextualizing** - Finding relevant knowledge in its memory using resonance mechanisms
-3. **Reasoning** - Applying cognitive schemas to generate new insights
+3. **Reasoning** - Applying cognitive schemas to generate new insights with confidence assessment
-4. **Acting** - Executing goals like searching or diagnosing
+4. **Acting** - Executing goals like searching or diagnosing with attention prioritization
-5. **Learning** - Updating its knowledge base with new information
+5. **Learning** - Updating its knowledge base with new information through belief revision

 ## Available Interfaces

-The system provides four main interfaces for interaction:
+The system now provides a **unified interface** that works seamlessly across both CLI and Web environments:

-1. **Command-Line Interface (CLI)** - Interactive text-based interface
+1. **Unified Command-Line Interface (CLI)** - Interactive text-based interface that connects to the WebSocket backend
-2. **Web Interface** - Browser-based graphical interface with enhanced features
+2. **Unified Web Interface** - Browser-based graphical interface with real-time feedback and metaprogramming capabilities
 3. **WebSocket API** - Programmatic interface for custom applications
 4. **REST API** - HTTP-based interface for programmatic access

-## Command-Line Interface (CLI)
+## Unified Command-Line Interface (CLI)

-### Starting the CLI
+### Starting the Unified CLI

-To start the interactive CLI:
+To start the interactive CLI that connects to the WebSocket backend:

 ```bash
 npm start
 # or
 npm run cli
 ```

+This will automatically start the WebSocket server in the background and connect the CLI to it.

 ### CLI Navigation